You Won't Believe These Identity Theft Horror Stories

 If you want to be absolutely sure, ask the seller to meet you at the DMV where you can review the documents before going through with the purchase.

-Indiana police are warning citizens of a scary new scam after a woman reported receiving a fake hostage call about her mother.
+Indiana police are warning citizens of an unsettling new scam after a woman reported receiving a fake hostage call about her mother.

 The victim, who chose to remain unnamed, received a phone call in the middle of the night that seemed to come from her mom.
 When she answered, a man addressed her using her name — and claimed that he was holding her mom hostage with a gun to her head.
 The scam victim could hear a woman in the background screaming.